Dubai charts a path to luxury industry's new normal - RFI

 And the dancing waters of the Dubai Fountain -- one of the city's most popular attractions -- began to sway to music again, in the shadow of the world's tallest tower, Burj Khalifa.

-Tourism has long been the lifeline of the emirate, which welcomed more than 16 million tourists last year.
-Before the pandemic crippled global travel, the aim was to reach 20 million visitors this year.
+Tourism has long been the lifeline of the emirate, which welcomed more than 16 million visitors last year.
+Before the pandemic crippled global travel, the aim was to reach 20 million this year.

 According to research firm STR Global, 30 percent of jobs in Dubai's hotel industry will likely be lost in the coming months until demand recovers.

-"There's going to be a lot less group travel," Dubai Tourism director-general Helal Saeed Al-Marri told Bloomberg in late April.
+"There's going to be a lot less group travel," Al-Marri told Bloomberg in late April.

 "This definitely affects the hotel industry and affects the tourism industry and the yield, so there are going to be challenges."